CelsiusNetwork/celsius-js-sdk/docs/index.md

 ![Celsius API Overview](/assets/images/overview.svg)

-# What is Celsius API?
+# What is the Celsius API?

-Celsius API offers Celsius Network's partners to use the features of the Celsius Network or delegate access to Celsius to their users.
+The Celsius API offers partners the ability to use features offered by Celsius Network or delegate access to Celsius' features.

-To get started with the Celsius API, first look at different partnership types we are currently offering.
+To get started with the Celsius API, please review our partnership types offered below and choose the option that best suits your needs.

 # Partnership types

-Depending on the specific plan of integration, there are different methods of integrating with Celsius Network.
+Depending upon your specific integration needs, there are multiple different ways in which your project can utilize the Celsius Network API.
-When consulting technical docs please make sure that you are looking at the partnership type relevant to you.
+When consulting technical docs please make sure that you are looking at the partnership type that is relevant to you.

 | Actions | Institutional partner | Whitelabel | API partner  |